 After Effects CS6: All the New Features

-Published on 12 April 2012
+Published on 12 April 2012 by Mattias Peresini

-Native 3D Camera Tracker
+Native 3D Camera Tracking

-You can select tracking points directly in the viewer to create layers at the correct positions in 3D space.
-A new Shadow Catcher option also allows shadows to be cast realistically onto existing footage.
-You can now recreate the iconic Fringe titles entirely within After Effects!
+Track points are selectable directly in the viewer, allowing you to create layers in the correct 3D position with a single click.
+A new “Shadow Catcher” option has also been added, enabling you to project shadows onto existing elements in your footage.
+You can now recreate the Fringe-style title integrations entirely within After Effects ;)

-Per-Vertex Mask Feather Control
+Per-Vertex Feather Control on Masks

 Global Performance Cache